-Some examples of medical neglience that you could claim compensation for include:
+Some examples of medical negligence that you could claim compensation for include:

-- Failure to provide after recommendations before the procedure
+- Failure to provide recommendations before the procedure.

 Steps You Will Need to Take if You Are a Victim of Negligence

 Any time during those steps is a good time to contact a law firm so that you can get medical negligence solicitors on your side.
-They will help you pull together more evidence and documentation and put together a case for you that should help you get the compensation you need to cover the cost of fixing your cosmetic surgery, the cost of therapy, and any loss of income you have endured.
+They will help you pull together more evidence and documentation.
+Then, they’ll put together a case for you that should help you get the compensation you need.